indiscripts/IdExtenso/tests/README.md

 ##### [`GetWebImage.jsx`](GetWebImage.jsx)

 Download a PNG through `http` and load it in a ScriptUI dialog.
+_The user can now click the image to open the URL in the navigator!_

 ![GetWebImage animation](GetWebImage.gif)